 No, and that's by design.
 Authentic voice matters on Reddit.
 Social Radar surfaces the conversations — you engage in your own voice.
 Reply templates help you respond quickly, but the words are yours.
 That authenticity is what builds trust.

 Most social listening tools are keyword-based.
-For local subreddits, there isn't enough volume to make keyword monitoring useful.
-Social Radar shows you everything in your subreddit, and crucially, it surfaces posts when they're new and rising — not after they've already blown up with 50 comments.
+For most newsletter niches, keyword monitoring either misses too much or floods you with noise.
+Social Radar shows you everything in your target subreddits, and crucially, it surfaces posts when they're new and rising — not after they've already blown up with 50 comments.

 Most operators see engagement within the first week and subscriber growth within the first month.
 The real magic is the compounding effect: after a few months of consistent engagement, your community starts recommending your newsletter without you even being in the thread.

-Grab the free playbook, or start your 3-day free trial and get 50% off for 3 months — limited time only.
+Grab the free playbook, or start your 3-day free trial.